-Mold - Conditioned Space Repair Standard Minimum Life NA Any presence of mold is unacceptable and must be addressed per the National Center for Healthy Housing protocol "Creating a Healthy Home." http://www.nchh.org/Portals/0/Contents/FloodCleanupGuide screen .pdf Replacement Standard Minimum Life NA All carpeting, drywall or other gypsum-based wall coverings or any other non-structural components with mold present will be removed and replaced.
+When the Mold-Like Substance total area in a room or space is less than 9 SF, use the Repair or Replacement Standard; when the total area in a room or space of Mold-Like Substance is or exceeds 9 SF, follow the Replacement Standard.
+Any presence of mold-like substance is unacceptable and must be addressed per the National Center for Healthy Housing protocol "Creating a Healthy Home."

+All carpeting, drywall or other gypsum-based wall coverings or any other non-structural components with mold-like substance present will be removed and replaced.
 The National Center for Healthy Housing protocol "Creating a Healthy Home" will be followed for remediation of structural components.

+Fire Safety - Egress

+Repair Standard Minimum Life NA

+NA

-Fire Safety - Egress Repair Standard Minimum Life NA NA NA Replacement Standard Minimum Life NA Where egress windows are required (but not existing) or improved, the dimensions for an egress window's net clear opening must meet the current NC Residential Building Code [min.
+Replacement Standard Minimum Life NA

+Where egress windows are required (but not existing) or improved, the dimensions for an egress window's net clear opening must meet the current NC Residential Building Code [min.
 20" wide by min.
 22" tall, with a clear opening of 5 square feet for ground floor windows and 5.7 square feet for upper story windows].
 Existing egress windows that do not meet the current NC Residential Building Code should be discussed with your case manager.
 No bedrooms should be created in attics or basements unless Life Safety Code egress requirements are met and the space meets habitability requirements per the Essential Property Standards.
+See Trip Hazard standard.